A rough draft from 2018 is below. No plans to revisit.

-As I delved into Jean-Paul Sartre’s “Being and Nothingness,”, I grappled with questions of existence and purpose that plagued humans for centuries.
+As I delved into Jean-Paul Sartre’s “Being and Nothingness,” I grappled with questions of existence and purpose that plagued humans for centuries.
 Sartre’s exploration of phenomenology and ontology is a profound analysis of human consciousness that can leave one feeling enlightened and unsettled.

 The book takes the reader through Sartre’s philosophy of existentialism, a school of thought that posits that existence precedes essence.
-In other words, individuals create meaning and purpose in life rather than being born with predetermined roles or destinies.
+In other words, individuals create meaning and purpose rather than being born with predetermined roles or destinies.

 According to Sartre, the origin of negation is a central concept in his analysis of human consciousness.
 He argues that negation is not simply the absence or opposite of something but rather an active process by which consciousness creates its own objects and meanings.